Okolie retains world title on points

 Gill was in control until he was unexpectedly floored by the Frenchman in the seventh round.
 Guerfi continued the onslaught in the next two rounds, with Gill pinned to the corner and the referee poised to stop the fight.

-Then, out of nowhere, Gill unleashed an overhand night and Guerfi hit the canvas.
+Then, out of nowhere, Gill unleashed an overhand right and Guerfi hit the canvas.
 Gill, while celebrating, was still on unsteady legs.

 "That was one of the most stunning things I have seen," promoter Eddie Hearn said.